banosl/little-esty-shop/README.md

 "Little Esty Shop" is a group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
 The learning goals for this project included practice designing a normalized database schema and defining model relationships, utilizing advanced routing techniques, utilizing advanced Active Record techniques to perform complex database queries, and to practice consuming a public API while utilizing POROs as a way to apply OOP principles to organize code.

 After completion of the group project a solo extension titled Bulk Discounts was added.
 This adds a feature for merchants to be able to add bulk discounts that apply to their items only after a self determined threshold.
+This required implementing advanced active record queries.
 The project also consumes a public holidays API to display the next 3 US holidays in the bulk discounts index page.

 ## :thumbsup:Requirements<br>
 :heavy_check_mark:Rails 5.2.x<br>